-When Faculty Council is consulted about filling a vacant administrative position for which a search has not been conducted or about accepting a voluntary faculty transfer from another campus, the candidate for the position will present to the FC a letter explaining his/her reasons for seeking the position.
-To determine whether the FC endorses the candidate, it will conduct a secret ballot of the entire membership.
+When the FC is consulted about filling a vacant administrative position for which a search has not been conducted or about accepting a voluntary faculty transfer from another campus, the candidate for the position will present to the FC a letter explaining his/her reasons for seeking the position.
+To determine whether the FC endorses the candidate, it will conduct a secret ballot of the entire FC membership.

-New or replacement faculty or staff position requests are submitted by faculty members, or administrators, to the Dean who will consult with the Faculty Council.
-Requests for faculty positions that are approved at the Campus level are then submitted to the VPKSSI and the EVP/Provost for approval.
+New or replacement faculty or staff position requests are submitted by faculty members, or administrators, to the Dean who will consult with the FC.
+Requests for faculty positions that are approved at the Campus level are then submitted to the Vice President of Regional Campuses and the SVP/Provost for approval.

-Once final approval is given, the Dean or the Assistant/Associate Dean will consult with the Faculty Chair regarding the composition of the Search Committee.
-Faculty input is solicited in the writing of qualifications for the position and the advertisement.
+Once final approval is given, the Dean or the Assistant Dean will consult with the Trumbull FC Chair regarding the composition of the Search Committee.
+After consultation with the FC and with the individuals agreeing to serve, the Dean will appoint and notify the selected Search Committee members, and officially charge the committee.
+The Search Committee, in coordination with the Dean, will prepare written qualifications for the position and the advertisement.
 Each advertisement establishes the qualifications for the position, describes the nature of the position, and names a contact person to receive the applications.
 The job description is advertised appropriately and in a timely manner.

-The applications are first reviewed by a Trumbull Faculty Search Committee and the respective Unit Administrator or a member of the faculty from the prospective hire's Academic Unit.
-At the completion of the interview process, the Search Committee forwards to the Trumbull Campus Dean and to the FC Chair a list of interviewed candidates who are suitable and meet the requirements of the position.
+The applications will first be reviewed by members of the Search Committee.
+A list of acceptable candidates to be interviewed will be developed by the committee and submitted to the Dean and Assistant Dean, with the candidates' cover letters and CVs.
+At the completion of the interview process, the Search Committee will forward to the Dean and to the FC Chair a list of interviewed candidates who are acceptable and meet the requirements of the position.
 The list of candidates may be ranked.
-Whenever possible, the search for new faculty members begins in the fall term prior to the start of employment in the next academic year.
+Whenever possible, the search for new faculty members will begin in the fall term prior to the start of employment in the next academic year.